adrianAnyansi/MarblesNameGrabber/# TODO.md

 # TODO.md

+So things work, however text recogn is still slightly inaccurate.
+I have some ideas to improve it

+1. Manually paint sampling points to improve recogn
+2. Put anti-sampling points to remove false positives
+3. Scale non-matching colours by proximity to the base color
+4. Do anti-flood fill if a flood fill goes above the vertical boundaries, and increase the left padding (cause of numbers)
+5. Mess with scaling and blurring while running automated tests

 I always forget to do this and then I figure out how much easier life is when you have a plan that you don't have to rewrite every 2 minutess